 Who Are Refugees?

-Although some refugees may eventually return home, many remain in dangerous situations for years.
-Some can never return home and need resettlement in the U.S. or another safe haven.
+Although some refugees may be able to return home, many remain in dangerous situations for years and some may never be able to return home.
+They will need resettlement in the United States or another safe country.

 The International Organization for Migration arranges a travel loan and repayment plan for refugees.